segs-slam/segs-slam.github.io/README.md

-# PRGS-SLAM: Progressively Refined  3D Gaussian Splatting for for Monocular, Stereo, and RGB-D SLAM
+# SEGS-SLAM: Structure-enhanced 3D Gaussian Splatting SLAM with Appearance Embedding

-This is the repository that contains source code for the [PRGS-SLAM website](https://prgs-slam.github.io/).
+This is the repository that contains source code for the [PRGS-SLAM website](https://segs-slam.github.io/).

 #TODO:

-1.Add fancy figures and videos to the website.

-2.Open source the code of the work.
+1.Open source the code of the work.

 # Website License